nkoch1/nkoch1.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.Sc.(Hons) in Neuroscience, University of Alberta, 2019
+* M.Sc. in Neural and Behavioural Sciences, Eberhard Karl University of Tübingen, 2021
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Neuroscience, McGill University, (In progress)

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* :

-* Fall 2015: Research Assistant
+* Fall 2015:
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

 Skills
 ======